SQM (Smart Queue Management)

 • Choose piece_of_cake.qos as the Queue Setup Script

-3. In the Link Layer Adaptation tab, select your link type (optional: set mpu see note 3):
+3. In the Link Layer Adaptation tab, select your link type (setting mpu is optional see note 3):

-• For DSL of any other type - Choose ATM, and set overhead 44 (mpu 96)
+• DSL of any other type - choose ATM, and set overhead 44 (mpu 96).

-• If unsure, it's better to overestimate - Choose overhead 44 (mpu 96)
+• If unsure - it's better to overestimate, choose Ethernet, and set overhead 44 (mpu 96).

 4. Click Save & Apply.

-That's it!
-You can confirm mitigation of bufferbloat by re-running the speedtest.
+Done!
+You can confirm results by re-running the speedtest.
 Any increased ping during download/uploads will now be minimal.

 As an example, the user below is running OpenWrt 23.05 on a WRT32X router.
-The internet connection is a DOCSIS 3.0 cable modem with 500/35 Mbit service.
-Note this ISP is including over-provisioning on downloads.
-Cake was selected with 90% dl/ul limits on baseline speedtest values.
+The internet connection is a DOCSIS cable modem with 500/35 Mbit service.
+Note this ISP includes over-provisioning.
+SQM Cake was selected with 90% dl/ul limits on baseline speedtest values.
 Latency increase under load dropped to zero, lower ping with no packet loss is observed during VoIP and online gaming during heavy internet usage.
-Speedtests results with and without SQM:
+The user's speedtest results with SQM and summary of tests below:

 QoS Download Upload Unloaded Ping DL Latency UL Latency Quality grade Bufferbloat grade